John McLean | Director

 Terry Burdett | Director

-Terry Burdett joined MCP in 1978, becoming a director in 1992.
+Terry Burdett joined Morgan Carn Architects in 1978, becoming a director in 1992.
 He has over 35 years experience in architecture and construction.
 From 2000-2008 Terry was team leader for West Quay phase 1 & 2, supervising on-site construction of the £11m regeneration and development of waterside apartments and houses in Newhaven.

 In 2008 he returned to Brighton as team leader on the £16m Waterloo Road Hotel in London, working closely with the main contractor, interior designer and the services sub-contractors to ensure that all internal elements of the building were fully coordinated within the confines of an extremely restricted envelope and tight timescale.